viamrobotics/docs/docs/get-started/detect-people.md

 Add a `vision` **Service** and select the `ML model` model.

 Select the ML model service your person detector model is deployed on (which you created in step 4) from the **ML Model** dropdown.
-Click the **Save** button in the top right corner of the page to save your vision service configuration.

 {{% /expand%}}
 {{%expand "Step 6: Test person detection" %}}

+Click the **Save** button in the top right corner of the page to save your configuration.

 Now, test your person detection in the **Test** section of the computer vision service's configuration panel or on the **CONTROL** tab.